areweguiyet/areweguiyet/README.md

 Major undertakings remaining:
  - Crate search based on the tags and an optional query
  - Decide how we want to record approaches
- - Refactor to support the dedicated newsfeed page (for when we have more than 3 posts)
  - A reviewer or reviewers for blog posts and approaches written exclusively for our repo
- - Add commands to the CLI so people never have to touch the JSON files
+ - tag commands
+ - tag normalization
+ - markdown sanitization, better sanitization in `.raw.html` files
  - Pull missing data from github and possibly other sites (bitbucket/gitlab?) if they have nice APIs!
- - Handle tag overflow in the crate cards
+    - The original author has no intention of implementing this but if you want a challenge this could be a fun project!
- - Do we want to support listing Pros/Cons in addition to crate descriptions?
+ - Do we want to support
+    - listing Pros/Cons in addition to crate descriptions?
+    - Screenshots?
  - Live badges for crate cards

 And less major: